Rugby sevens at the 2015 SEA Games

 Rugby sevens at the 2015 Southeast Asian Games was held in Choa Chu Kang Stadium, Singapore from 6 to 7 June 2015.
 It marked the first time the sport have been part of the SEA Games due to the sport making its debut at the 2016 Rio de Janeiro Olympics.

 Participating nations

-A total of 131 athletes from six nations will be competing in rugby sevens at the 2015 Southeast Asian Games:
+A total of 131 athletes from six nations competed in rugby sevens at the 2015 Southeast Asian Games:

 Competition schedule

 The following is the competition schedule for the rugby sevens competitions: